pathunstrom/accepting-your-success/write-out.md

 The title of this talk changed late in its life, when a friend of mine had a dream in which I read a poem called semicolon return.
 It was incredibly apt as I've been wrestling the last month with intense suicide ideation.
-For those who don't know, there is a thing called the Project semicolon, a suicide prevention project.
+For those who don't know, there is a thing called Project semicolon, a suicide prevention project.
 It was first introduced to me by people who shared their story.
 The advertising tag they used is "Your story isn't over."